 Here’s a bit more about each macro and some delicious nutrient-dense options.

-Protein is way more important than just refueling those toned and sexy muscles we’re working on.
+Protein is way more important than just refueling those toned muscles we’re working on.
 Research suggests that protein is actually the most satiating macro, so getting enough in your meals is a super important tip to staying full.

 Here are some yummy protein-rich foods to consider adding to your diet: